nadavnur/AWPE_Protocol/README.md

 # How to run AWPE survey simulations

-The simulations intend to resemble the outcome of field surveys of AWPE by various means.
+The simulations intend to resemble the outcome of field surveys of American White Pelicans (AWPE).
 These surveys
 estimate the number of adults (N) and ratio of chicks to adults (R).
-Thus, we simulate N and we simulate fecundity
+Thus, we simulate N, and we simulate fecundity
 (the number of chicks per adult - F), from which we calculate a simulated R.

 The simulations use a set of R objects we constructed for general purposes of power analysis simulations.
 We are